FistOfTheNorthStar/MapPlaces/README.md

 * Improve Google Maps experience in terms of navigating between various points

 Less important:
-* Ad a function that verifies a person has visited a place, this would ad value to the app as a navigating tool for e.g. orienteering, pub crawls, music events.
+* Ad a function that verifies a person has visited a place, this would add value to the app as a navigating tool for e.g. orienteering, pub crawls, music events.
 * GoogleMobileAds would be beneficial to help keep the project alive